Two US presidents on two Iranian crackdowns

 Obama's response reflected his tendency to plot how splashy presidential gestures would play out several moves in advance — and how they would be received elsewhere in the world, outside Washington's political echo chamber.

-His method contrasted sharply with Trump's visceral reactions, which critics see as a symptom of rashness and a lack of depth, but which supporters view as a refreshing willingness to wield American power more forcefully.
+Critics say Obama's method led to hesitancy and underestimated US influence.
+But it contrasted with Trump's visceral reactions, which his detractors see as a symptom of rashness and a lack of depth but his supporters view as a refreshing willingness to wield American power more forcefully.

 As protests multiplied in Iran in 2009, Obama did raise concerns about violence and called for the right of protesters to be respected, but he also argued that by getting involved in the situation, the United States, given the historical baggage of its past interference in Iranian politics, would only make matters worse.